-To encourage the international possibilities of the iSHARE scheme, interfaces will be in English or in several (other) languages.
+To encourage the international possibilities of the iSHARE scheme, interfaces will at least be in English and optionally in several (other) languages

 Note that this section will be further detailed by the Functional working group.

 Identifiers

 A unique identifier (UID) including the related processes is required, in order to be able to uniquely identify all users in the entire iSHARE scheme.